Zyabrik10/hotel-sql-server/README.md

 - A system to change the room number if a client wants to switch rooms;
 - A system that has client priority understanding (system has a list of clients where they sorted based on the time client had made a reservation, and if they don't confirm/pay for the reservation they are removed from this list and we move to the next client on th list and repeat);

-# 2. System Requirements and Functions
+# 2. System Requirements and Technical stack
 ## 1) Functional Requirements List

 - Adding new records to the database: